koendv/vacuum-pump-controller/README.md

 [![screenshot](images/footswitch_small.jpg)](https://raw.githubusercontent.com/koendv/vacuum-pump-controller/master/images/footswitch_big.jpg)

+Sometimes a small, standalone tool is preferred.
 The optional footswitch can be used to switch the first solenoid valve on and off.

-The footswitch connects using a 3.5mm jack, as used in earphones.
+The footswitch connects using a 3.5mm TRRS jack.
+Solder a cable from an old mobile phone earset to an SPDT footswitch.
 Connections are:

 - Tip: NO Normally open
-- Ring: NC Normally closed
+- Ring1: NC Normally closed
+- Ring2: unused
 - Shield: Common

 The console prints ``footswitch`` when a footswitch is detected.
-The controller does switch debouncing.

 ## Hardware

 [![screenshot](images/vacuum_pump_controller_small.jpg)](https://raw.githubusercontent.com/koendv/vacuum-pump-controller/master/images/vacuum_pump_controller_big.jpg)

 The board is built around an STM32F103 *Blue Pill*.
-The microcontroller reads the pressure from the BME280 sensors, runs a PID controller algorithm, and sets PWM on the TB6612FNG to control the speed of the vacuum pump.
+The microcontroller reads the pressure from the BME280 sensors, runs a PID controller algorithm, and sets PWM on a TB6612FNG driver to control the speed of the vacuum pump.

 - [schematic](doc/schematic.pdf)
 - [pcb top](doc/pcb_top.pdf)